SambaranRepo/ECE143-Project/README.md

 # ECE143-Project

-The aim of this project is to analyse top Machine Learning Conferences and to arrive at conclusions like :-
+The aim of this project is to analyse top Machine Learning Conferences and to arrive at conclusions like:-
 a.
 Most active institutes and authors in Machine Learning.
 b.
 Conferences with most relevant publications in Machine Learning.
 c.
 Trending topics of research in Machine Learning.